Kennesaw State volleyball has announced the hiring of Garrett Bitter, head coach Keith Schunzel announced on Tuesday, February 6.

 “It would be an understatement to say we're incredibly fortunate to have a player and coach of Briana's stature to officially join our program as a volunteer assistant coach,” Schunzel said.
 “From being a collegiate all-american, to a professional player in Europe, to starting multiple youth clubs to training high level athletes, Bri's experience in the game is pretty remarkable.
 With her addition, we have now added another strong woman who's passionate about helping our student-athletes succeed.
 Bri is a great communicator, mentor, leader and role model...All traits that are invaluable to our players, to our staff and to our program.”

 Before going overseas to play professional volleyball in Paris, Schunzel was an Honorable Mention All-American, National Setter of the Year and Mid-American Conference Player of the Year while playing varsity volleyball for the Ohio Bobcats.
 She also led her team to two consecutive Mid-American Conference Championships and NCAA appearances.

 Schunzel led the Bobcats in her senior season to school record 29 wins, the first-ever national ranking in the program's history, and a victory over Pittsburgh in the first round of the NCAA Tournament.
 The setter compiled a school record 4,767 career assists and still holds a total of three career Ohio records.
 In addition to the MAC honors she received following her senior campaign, Schunzel was named AVCA All-Mideast Region, Honorable Mention AVCA All-American, and the Collegiate Volleyball Update

 National Setter of the Year.

 At Kennesaw State, she will be the setters coach, oversee offensive systems, assist with practice planning and team training.

 Schunzel is married to head coach Keith Schunzel.
-Them and their sons, Griffin and Grady, reside in Marietta.
+Them and their son, Griffin, reside in Marietta.